 Past NOSB Actions: 10/2012 NOSB Recommendation; Memo to the NOSB with Report on Biodegradable Biobased Mulch Films in Organic Crop Production (Michigan State University, September 2019) (pdf).

 Recent Regulatory Background: Final Rule published 09/30/14 (79 FR 58655); Sunset renewal notice published 10/08/2019, 84 FR 53577

+Background from Subcommittee

-Background from Subcommittee: Biodegradable biobased mulch films were approved for placement on the National List of approved synthetics (Biodegradable Mulch Film Made from Bioplastics) without detailing if non-biobased content would be allowed.
-Most mulch films in this category contain 20% or less of biobased materials (i.e., they are ~80% petroleum derived), with the remainder consisting of polymers, colorings, and other synthetic materials.
-There are some products that might meet the biobased aspect of this material's definition on at §205.2 but are either not biodegradable or are not used in production due to brittleness or other production issues.
+Biodegradable biobased mulch films were approved for placement on the National List of approved synthetics (Biodegradable Mulch Film Made from Bioplastics) without detailing if non-biobased content would be allowed.
+The vast majority of mulch films in this category contain 20% or less of biobased materials (i.e., carbon sources are ~80% petroleum derived).
+There are some products that might meet the biobased aspect of this material's definition on at §205.2, but they are either not biodegradable or are not used in production due to brittleness or other production issues.